 Let’s assume that the people who created the V-Model weren’t completely mental.
 Lets assume they had some secret mystical wisdom that over the ages has been corrupted and obscured by layers of rules.

 This video and post will not help you with any exam or ISTQB or anything that other people want you to parrot at them.
 I really only care about the practical application of models in testing.
 Not a universal definition.
-So run away screaming now if you want the certification stuff.

 So to describe a modern V-model testing process diagram.
 You have various definition stages on the left and then various ‘testing’ stages on the right, and the testing stages map on to definition stages so Business Requirements might map on to UAT, and Business Benefits might map on to Operational Acceptance Testing etc. etc.